-Manage File Associations - (Windows-only): activates the system dialogue to edit file association with FastRawViewer.
+Manage File Associations - (Windows-only, not supported in Legacy Windows version): activates the system dialogue to edit file association with FastRawViewer.

 Additional Settings

 A few of FastRawViewer's settings are accessible only by running scripts that are installed alongside the program.
 These "hidden" settings are needed extremely rarely, and should be applied, as a rule, only once.